 need to lay her body down, I called Annalee in

 meditation to ask her why she chose that.
-I have
+I

 actually asked her this twice over the years, and her

 answer was the same.
 She told me she had a friend in

 the nursing home who needed her help, and she went